Zerro97/mern-social-media/README.md

 ### Nodemon
 Nodemon is useful for developing node js applications as it automatically restart the application when file changes.
 I have installed it globally and thus it is **not** part of local node_modules folder.
 You need to install it globally if you wish to use it.
 #### `npm install -g nodemon`
-Run the above code in the server folder (./server).
+Run the above code.
 If the permission is denied during installation, read the following [link](https://stackoverflow.com/questions/47252451/permission-denied-when-installing-npm-modules-in-osx) by antzhrek

 ### MongoDB Atlas
 For this web application, I'm hosting cloud based database using MongoDB Atlas.
 You need to create mongoDB account at [mongoDB website](https://www.mongodb.com/)